VineetRathee/omegle_clone/README.md

-# Omegle Clone - Video Chat Application
+# Omeglee - Video Chat Application

 A simple video chat application that connects random strangers for video conversations, similar to Omegle.
 Built using WebRTC for peer-to-peer video communication and Socket.io for signaling.